Prki42/nedaSFW/README.md

 export PATH=$PATH:<path/to/nedaSFW>
 ```

-Script is now executable from everywhere on the system by executing `nedaSFW`
+Script is now executable from everywhere on the system by executing `nedaSFW`.

 ## Compile to .pdf when generating .tex
 If `--compilePDF` (`-c`) flag is used when running `generate` command and `pdflatex` is installed .pdf will be generated.